Yuza: Climate

 Nakayama has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Nakayama is 11.9 °C. The average annual rainfall is 1906 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.1 °C, and lowest in January, at around 0.3 °C.

 Demographics

 Per Japanese census data, the population of Yuza peaked around the year 1950 and has been declining steadily since.
 It is now less than it was a century ago.

 History

 The area of present-day Yuza was part of ancient Dewa Province.
+The area has been inhabited since prehistoric times, and the Koyamazaki Site containing the traces of a Jomon period settlement dating to more than 7500 years ago is a National Historic Site.
+During the late Heian period, the area was the location of Yuza-sō, a shōen landed estate, and during the Nanboku-chō period, Yuza clan were vassals of the Hatakeyama clan and served as shugodai in a number of provinces.
+In the Edo Period, the area became part of the domains of the Sakai clan of Shōnai Domain.
 After the start of the Meiji period, the area became part of Akumi District, Yamagata Prefecture.
 The village of Yuza was established on April 1, 1889 with the creation of the modern municipalities system.
 It was elevated to town status on April 1, 1941.
 On August 1, 1954, it absorbed the neighboring villages of Inagawa, Nishi-Yuza, Warabioka, Fukura, and Takase.
 In 2003, it joined discussions with regards to a possible merger with the neighboring city of Sakata; however, the merger discussions were closed on October 6, 2004 with Yuza electing to remain independent.